 To achieve muscle growth, you must exert some tension on the muscles.
 Many believe that tension alone is enough to provide muscle growth, but there are a lot of factors involved.
 These include the duration of exercises, how frequently you do them, the tension you exert on yourself, and what you intend to achieve.

 Both bodybuilders and powerlifters do a lot of lifting.
-Even though the exercises done by these people are similar, the goals are different.
+Even though the exercises done by these people are similar, as well as equipment such as Open Toe Compression Socks, or exercises, the goals are different.
 While powerlifters focus on developing strength, bodybuilders’ main focus is muscle size.
 That is why bodybuilders are typically bigger than powerlifters.

 Bodybuilders usually are more ripped while on the other hand are powerlifters are heavier and their muscles are not as defined as those of bodybuilders.
 In this article, we will explain the reasons behind this difference.